t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 # Security Considerations

+Privacy and security are drivers for the adoption of edge computing for IoT ({{sec-priv}}).
 As discussed in {{sec-dis-auth}}, authentication and trust (between computing nodes, management nodes, end devices) can be challenging as scale, mobility, and heterogeneity increase.
 The sometimes disconnected nature of edge resources can prevent relying on a third-party authority.
 Distributed edge computing is exposed to issues with reliability and denial of service attacks.
 Personal or proprietary IoT data leakage is also a major threat, especially due to the distributed nature of the systems ({{sec-data}}).

 However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case for IoT edge computing.
 An edge cloud can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmitting to a remote cloud server.
 Edge computing communication brokering functions can also be used to secure communication between edge and cloud networks.